Hello, I’m Brian Gardner, and I’m glad you are here.

-When we launch the community, I invite you to join us—if not for the help you can get for your business, but for the opportunity to do what I’ve enjoyed doing for the past eleven years: helping others change their lives.
+The Authentik Community is open, and I invite you to join us—if not for the help you can get for your business, but for the opportunity to do what I’ve enjoyed doing for the past eleven years: helping others change their lives.

 In 2019, you don’t need another online course, you need a community.